 We all love free.
 However, nothing is ever free.
-If something is free often it will cost you more money in time than it would by investing a little to save you more time.
+If something is free, often it will cost you more money than when you invest a little in event technology.
 But if saving money is more important to you than saving time, then here are a couple of free attendance tracking tools.

 Paper is the original attendance tracking tool.
-The pros and cost of using paper for attendance tracking is that paper is reliable and easy to use; while the disadvantages are that it’s slow and static.
+The pros and costs of using paper for attendance tracking are that paper is reliable and easy to use; while the disadvantages are that it’s slow and static.

 Paper is obviously ubiquitous and easy to use.
-But paper lists can not be shared very easily and remain accurate.
-If you have multiple simultaneous check-in stations the check-in lists will need to be consolidated and verified.
+But paper lists can not be shared very easily and can be inaccurate at times due to errors.
+If you have multiple simultaneous check-in stations, the check-in lists will need to be repeatedly consolidated and verified.

 Database systems allow you to provide and share “reporting metrics” as is required in some industries.
 And database systems allow you to append more and more data to a registration record (adding new columns of data to one row) that can be valuable as you analyze and record the lifetime history and value of a customer.